aldebaran/libqiprobes/tests/README.txt

 By default, it is built with WITH_PROBES=OFF, which means the probes are not included.

-This build should work on all platforms, it ensures the probes actuvation mechanism works well.
+This build should work on all platforms, it ensures the probes activation mechanism works well.

 When build with WITH_PROBES=ON, provided you are using linux and have the